Music of the Chocobo series: Chocobo no Fushigina Dungeon Original Soundtrack

-Chocobo no Fushigina Dungeon Original Soundtrack is the soundtrack for Chocobo no Fushigina Dungeon, or Chocobo's Mysterious Dungeon.
+Chocobo no Fushigina Dungeon Original Soundtrack is the soundtrack for Chocobo's Mysterious Dungeon.
 It contains all of the tracks from the game, and was composed by Masashi Hamauzu and released by DigiCube on December 21, 1997, with a re-release by Square Enix on February 1, 2006.
 The album included a bonus mini-CD containing two orchestral arrangements of the main theme.
 Both the opening and ending themes of the soundtrack are orchestrated, while the rest of the tracks use a synthesizer; the tracks have been described as "very upbeat" and "fun-lovin' light-hearted".
 Five of the tracks incorporate the "Chocobo Theme" from the Final Fantasy series as part of the theme, namely "Chocobo's House", "Chocobo Village", "After the Battle", "Let's Have a Dream", and "Courage".
 The release spans two discs, including the bonus mini-CD, and has a duration of 1:11:37.